AdguardTeam/BrowserAssistant/README.md

 ## CRX Beta and Release Builds

-- Put the repository with the `cert-beta.pem`, `cert-release.pem` files to the project root directory.
+- Put the repository with the `certificate-beta.pem`, `certificate-release.pem` files to the project root directory.
 - `yarn crx:beta` and `yarn crx:release` create web extension files for Chromium and Google Chrome browsers - build, zipped build, and update manifest XML document.
-You must have the `cert-beta.pem` or `cert-release.pem` to run the corresponding command.
+You must have the `certificate-beta.pem` or `certificate-release.pem` to run the corresponding command.

 ## XPI Builds